Children's Readings

 When Jesus was in Jerusalem during the Passover festival, many people believed in his name because they saw the things he did.
 But Jesus did not believe in them because he knew what everyone was like.
 Jesus did not need anyone to tell him what people were like, for he knew what was in their hearts.

 Denise was a quiet, but strong girl.
 She had more than physical strength.
 She had a strong heart.
-She would things others thought weren't the popular things to do.
+She would do things others thought weren't popular things to do.
 She would try to be friends with new students at school.
 She helped out at the homeless shelter.
 She even stood up in class to defend an opinion everyone else thought was strange.
 Popularity did not matter to Denise.
 Doing the right thing did matter to her.

-At lunch one day, she was talking to her friends, when she over heard an argument.
-One of the bullies at school walked into kick ball game, picked up the ball, and announced he needed the ball for his friends.
+At lunch one day, she was talking to her friends, when she overheard an argument.
+One of the bullies at school walked into a kick ball game, picked up the ball, and announced he needed the ball for his friends.
 As he began to walk away, Denise ran over from her friends to the bully.
 "No you don't!" she shouted as she grabbed the ball away from the boy.
 "They were playing with it first!"

-The boy was stunned Denise took the ball away.
+The boy was stunned when Denise took the ball away.
 He would have taken it back, but, out of the corner of his eye, he saw the playground monitor watching the fight.
 So, he decided to "discuss" the matter with her.
 "What gives you the right to take the ball from me?" the bully demanded.

 Denise was not going to answer with the same question ("What gives you the right...).
 And she wasn't going to tell him she was right and he was wrong.
 She didn't want to get into a useless "discussion" with the bully.
 She just wanted to end the conversation and get back to her friends.
 "If you want to threaten me, go ahead," Denise answered.
 With all the other kids and adults looking on, the bully was in no mood to get in trouble.
 He said nothing and walked away.